AliceCatalano/RT2/README.md

 Since in this case the t_calculated > t_from_table it can reject the H0 ans dupport the Ha.

 **Wrong Turns**
 For this I did the same parametric test, and for wrong turn I mean all the time the robot fixes its trajectory, starting a "zigzag" route.
+In this case the H0: would be that both the code have the same efficiency in